Shrikant-Bawankule/nobrokerage-aichatbot/README.md

 ---

-## 🪪 License

-Specify your preferred license here (e.g., MIT, Apache 2.0) depending on your distribution requirements.

----

 ## 🏁 Conclusion

-The **NoBroker.com AI-Powered Property Search** is a proof-of-concept that integrates AI, data analysis, and modern UI frameworks to revolutionize how users explore real estate listings.
+The **NoBrokerage.com AI-Powered Property Search** is a proof-of-concept that integrates AI, data analysis, and modern UI frameworks to revolutionize how users explore real estate listings.
 By combining **Google Gemini’s conversational intelligence** with **Streamlit’s interactivity**, this project demonstrates how data-driven, user-friendly applications can deliver smart, human-like search experiences.

----

-> **GitHub Repository:** *Add your GitHub link here once ready.*